 Graded discussions are attached to an assignment.
 As an assignment, they can be graded and factored into your students' final grade for your course.
-As a discussion, they operate much like a regular discussion, but with additional options for grading.
+As a discussion, they operate just like a regular discussion, but with additional options for grading student participation.

 How to created a graded discussion